Table of contents

 This is where account selection makes or breaks traders.
 Consistency rules determine how your profits must be distributed to qualify for payouts.

 LucidFlex (0% funded consistency): Despite having a 50% consistency rule in the eval, Flex has zero consistency requirement once funded.
 Your best day can represent 100% of your profits.
-You could trade one monster session and request a payout after accumulating 5 profitable days.
+You could trade one monster session and request a payout after accumulating 5 profitable days, though the request itself is still capped at 50% of your cycle profit up to the ceiling for your size.
 This is one of Flex's biggest advantages and it often gets overlooked.

 LucidDirect (20% funded consistency): This is the price you pay for skipping the eval.
-No single day can represent more than 20% of your total profits at the time of payout request.
+Inside each payout cycle, no single day may account for more than 20% of that cycle's profit.
+The count resets after every payout, so it is a per-cycle test, not a lifetime ratio on the account.

 This is why the 20% rule quietly punishes traders who have occasional home-run days.
-It's not about what you made.
-It's about the ratio.
+It is not about what you made.
+It is about the ratio inside the cycle.
 If your natural trading style produces a few big winners and lots of small days, Direct will frustrate you.

 Profit Splits

-This is where the February 2026 upgrades really show up.
+This is where the lineup restructuring really shows up.

 LucidFlex: 90/10 from dollar one.
 You keep 90% of every payout across the entire lifecycle of the account.
 Straightforward.